Advances and challenges in single-molecule electron transport: Case studies of quantitative comparison

+{\it Benzenediamine and alkanediamines.} Already early on, searches began for alternatives for the two systems discussed above.
+Venkataraman and coworkers proposed to replace thiol anchors by amine anchors \cite{Venkataraman2006a,Quek2007}.
+They have been able to show that the peaks in the histograms are much more sharply defined, in particular for benzendiamine (BDA), as compared to benzenedithiol (BDT).
+While this result could not be reproduced in MCBJ experiments in vacuum \cite{Martin2008}, several other groups have found well-defined conductance peaks, reproducing the results by Venkataraman \ea to within a factor of 2, for various atmospheres and solvents.
+An overview of the reported data is given in Table~3 in the Supplemental Material.

+For alkanediamines (Au$-$NH$_2 -$NH$_2$$-$Au) the number of published results is more limited.
+While the original data by \textcite{Venkataraman2006a} were confirmed by \textcite{Chen2006}, in the latter work {\em two} sets of peaks were found, one agreeing with the first paper, and the second at about an order of magnitude lower conductance. { They attribute the appearance of two peaks to different anchor group contact geometries.}

+\textcite{Quek2007} present arguments, supported by extensive DFT computations, why amines may be more favorable than thiols for producing well-defined peaks in conductance histograms.
+The main observation was that the overall tendency for binding of amines to Au as compared to thiols is weaker.
+As a consequence, the bonding motifs for Au to amine do not vary much for different junction geometries.
+Furthermore, as a result of the isotropic nature of the Au 6s orbital small variations in bond angles and bond lengths would have a limited effect on the conductance. }

+{ Despite their promising properties and the fact that amines have been proposed as alternative benchmark systems as early as 2006, and most of the published data support this idea, this proposal has not been followed widely.
+As we have discussed in Section~\ref{sss.coupling}, the effectiveness of amine anchors may depend on the local environment of the molecules in the experiment.
+As we will see next, the proposed properties for amines may not be uniqiue, and well-defined and reproducible conductance peaks can also be found for thiol-coupled molecules. }

-\paragraph*{OPE3} In reviewing the literature we found that there is a molecule that has been studied by many groups and for which all results by different methods demonstrate close agreement.
-The molecule is the third member of the oligophenylene ethynylenes, OPE3, with S-Au anchoring.
+{\it OPE3.} { There is at least one example that thiol-coupled molecules may give sharply defined conductance peaks and very reproducible conductance values across different platforms. } The molecule is the third member of the oligophenylene ethynylenes, OPE3, with S-Au anchoring.
 Other lengths of this oligomer have also been studied, but less frequently.
 The molecule is long enough for the the properties of the backbone to dominate the conductance over the properties of the anchor groups.
-Combining the work of twelve experiments from seven independent research groups we find that the conductance of Au-S-OPE3-S-Au junctions all agree with the value $G=(2\pm1) \cdot 10^{-4}$\go \, \cite{Xiao2005,Huber2008,Wu2008,Xing2010,Kaliginedi2012,Wen2013,Frisenda2013,Frisenda2015,Frisenda2016a,Bopp2017}, as illustrated for a subset of the data from literature in Fig.~\ref{fig.OPE3}.
+Combining the work of fourteen experiments from seven independent research groups we find that the conductance of Au-S-OPE3-S-Au junctions all agree with the value $G=(2\pm1) \cdot 10^{-4}$\go \, \cite{Xiao2005,Huber2008,Wu2008,Xing2010,Kaliginedi2012,Wen2013,Frisenda2013,Parker2014,Frisenda2015,Garcia2015,Frisenda2016a,Bopp2017}, as illustrated for a subset of the data from literature in Fig.~\ref{fig.OPE3}.

 Compared to the two widely studied systems discussed above the spread in the conductance is remarkably small.
 As far as we are aware, the full reason for this reproducibility has not been elucidated.
 In particular, in view of the sensitivity of the alkanedithiols to top or bridge anchor sites on Au surfaces, the question arises why this does not lead to similar spread of reported values for OPE3.
 Whereas for ADT frequently multiple peaks have been reported, conductance histograms for OPE3 have only a single peak with a maximum in the range 1--3$\cdot 10^{-4}$~\go.